WajahatAliAbid/dotnet-playground/README.md

 # Dotnet Playground
-This repository contains some important topics I cover at my [website](https://wajahataliabid.com)
+This is my playground for practicing different things related to .Net Core.